9-Two Solved Problems for steel column analysis-FE Exam

 Another solved problem 13-30 for column analysis.

 Another solved problem is 13-30 for column analysis from M Iqbal’s book.
-The column given is a W10x49 column that carries a dead service load of 100 kips; the slenderness of the column is 120, and the yield stress is 50 ksi. it is required to select the most nearly value for the service live load from the given four options.
+The given column is W10x49, carrying a dead service load of 100 kips; its slenderness is 120, and its yield stress is 50 ksi.
+It is required to select the most nearly value for the service live load from the given four options.

 The controlling slender ratio is 113.43, and the slenderness ratio for the given section is 120, which is bigger than 113.43, so the column is short.